forkwell-io/fch-kit-combat/README.md

  2. Notify users if they have potentially come into close contact or is a high risk of entering an area with confirmed cases.
  3. Enable users to be informed and take necessary precautions.

-## Functions
+## Documentation
-Documentation of the project can be found [Project Documentation](readme-resources/chainbreaker-documentation.pdf "Presentation Video").
+Documentation of the project can be found [here](readme-resources/chainbreaker-documentation.pdf "Project Documentation").

 ## Screenshots
  ### Login Screen